 Being an ACCA student will bring you lots of benefits.
 But with those benefits come certain obligations.

-The ACCA Rulebook contains the by-laws, regulations and the Code of Ethics and Conduct with which members are required to comply.
+The ACCA Rulebook contains the bye-laws, regulations and the Code of Ethics and Conduct with which members and students are required to comply.

-If you wish to make further enquiries about matters which may be subject to disciplinary procedures, please write to our Professional Conduct Department at our London office in the UK.
-ACCA’s Rulebook, which contains the Bye-laws and Regulations, is available for reading online, or at ACCA offices.
+If you wish to make further enquiries about matters which may be subject to disciplinary procedures, please contact ACCA at email@example.com.